-- 800.4e If combat damage would be assigned to a player who has left the game, that damage isn't assigned. - 800.4f If an object requires a player who has left the game to make a choice, the controller of the object chooses another player to make that choice.
-If the original choice was to be made by an opponent of the controller of the object, that player chooses another opponent if possible. - 800.4g If a rule requires a player who has left the game to make a choice, the next player in turn order makes that choice. - 800.4h If an effect requires information about a specific player, the effect uses the current information about that player if they are still in the game; otherwise, the effect uses the last known information about that player before they left the game.
-If an effect requires information from the game about actions players have taken, the effect can find actions that were taken by a player who has left the game. - 800.4i If a player leaves the game during their turn, that turn continues to its completion without an active player.
-If the active player would receive priority, instead the next player in turn order receives priority, or the top object on the stack resolves, or the phase or step ends, whichever is appropriate. - 800.4j If a player who has left the game would begin a turn, that turn doesn't begin. - 800.4k When a player leaves the game, any continuous effects with durations that last until that player's next turn or until a specific point in that turn will last until that turn would have begun.
-They neither expire immediately nor last indefinitely. - 800.4m When a player leaves the game, objects that player owns in the ante zone do not leave the game.
+- 800.4e If combat damage would be assigned to a player who has left the game, that damage isn't assigned. - 800.4f If an object requires a player who has left the game to pay a cost or choose whether to pay a cost, that cost is not paid. - 800.4g If an object requires a player who has left the game to make a choice other than whether to pay a cost, the controller of the object chooses another player to make that choice.
+If the original choice was to be made by an opponent of the controller of the object, that player chooses another opponent if possible. - 800.4h If a rule requires a player who has left the game to make a choice, the next player in turn order makes that choice. - 800.4i If an effect requires information about a specific player, the effect uses the current information about that player if they are still in the game; otherwise, the effect uses the last known information about that player before they left the game.
+If an effect requires information from the game about actions players have taken, the effect can find actions that were taken by a player who has left the game. - 800.4j If a player leaves the game during their turn, that turn continues to its completion without an active player.
+If the active player would receive priority, instead the next player in turn order receives priority, or the top object on the stack resolves, or the phase or step ends, whichever is appropriate. - 800.4k If a player who has left the game would begin a turn, that turn doesn't begin. - 800.4m When a player leaves the game, any continuous effects with durations that last until that player's next turn or until a specific point in that turn will last until that turn would have begun.
+They neither expire immediately nor last indefinitely. - 800.4n When a player leaves the game, objects that player owns in the ante zone do not leave the game.
 This is an exception to rule 800.4a.
-See rule 407, "Ante." - 800.4n In a Planechase game, if the player designated as the planar controller would leave the game, instead the next player in turn order that wouldn't leave the game becomes the planar controller, then the old planar controller leaves the game.
-See rule 309.5. - 800.5.
+See rule 407, "Ante." - 800.4p In a Planechase game, if the player designated as the planar controller would leave the game, instead the next player in turn order that wouldn't leave the game becomes the planar controller, then the old planar controller leaves the game.
+See rule 310.5. - 800.5.
 Unless a chosen variant or option prescribes otherwise, seating order is determined by any mutually agreeable method.
 For example, players could agree to remain where they were before the game began, roll dice to determine seating order, and so on. - 800.6.
 In a multiplayer game, the first mulligan a player takes doesn't count toward the number of cards that player will put on the bottom of their library or the number of mulligans that player may take.
-Subsequent mulligans are counted toward these numbers as normal. - 800.7.
+Subsequent mulligans are counted toward these numbers as normal.

+800.7.
 In a multiplayer game other than a Two-Headed Giant game, the starting player doesn't skip the draw step of their first turn.
 In a Two-Headed Giant game, the team who plays first skips the draw step of their first turn.
 See rule 103.7.